ShayHill/shayallenhill_site/_posts/2023-01-25-vim-regular-expressions-101.md

 Many thanks (in no particular order): Benji Fisher, Zdenek Sekera, Preben "Peppe" Guldberg, Steve Kirkendall, Shaul Karl and all others who helped me with their comments.

-TODO:
 Feel free to send me ([](https://web.archive.org/web/20230119210716/mailto:volontir at yahoo dot com)**volontir at yahoo dot com**) your comments. suggestions, examples...

 <div class="anchor" id="substitute"></div>

 # III.
 Substitute Command

 <div class="anchor" id="search-and-replace"></div>

 ## 3.1 Search & Replace

 So, what can you do with regular expressions?
 The most common task is to make replacements in a text following some certain rules.
 For this tutorial you need to know VIM search and replace command (S&R) `:substitute`.
 Here is an excerpt from VIM help:

 <div class="commands" markdown="1">